Barbecue Queso Dip

 BBQ or Smoker

 Unlike traditional queso that is made on a stovetop or in a slow cooker, this recipe is made on the barbecue.
-It can also be made on the smoker.
-Adding smoke adds more flavor.
-Hickory and Applewood smoke work really well.

 We make a large batch and it doesn’t last long, because it is full of flavor and the kids love it.
 And it is easy to make so we don’t mind making it when the kids ask for it.

-Perfect for Camping
+Barbecue Queso is Perfect for Camping

 What to do with leftover Barbecue Queso Dip